ExistentialEnso/fed2-bot/readme.md

 ## Notes

 * Your character **must** be in the exchange of the first step's planet when beginning the bot
-* All step data requires the following fields: type, to, from
+* Step type must be one of: MOVE, TRADE, WALK_UP
-* Step type must be either "MOVE" or "TRADE"
+* MOVE and TRADE steps require the following fields: type, to, from
-* Steps with type "TRADE" put you back on the "from" planet at the end, so the next step should have the same "from" value
+* Steps with type TRADE put you back on the "from" planet at the end, so the next step should have the same "from" value
 * The last step should put you back on the planet where you started
 * All planet data requires the following fields: toExchange, fromExchange, toLink, fromLink
 * If the planet's orbit is the same as the interstellar link, just provide an empty array: ```[]```